 And after voicing that aloud, I always — always — give myself the church giggles.
 For this reason, I can only do it when I’m not the one leading.
 It’s like my own inside joke.

-But it’s also a very convenient way to pray for your a bunch of friends at once.
+But it’s also a very convenient way to give thanks for your a bunch of friends at once.